 “How can I ‘motivate’ if I can’t talk to him or look at him?” she snapped.

 “I’m sure you’ll find a way,” Tridees said.
 “You only have one task in this palace, Vessel.
-Your every whim will be seen to, your ever desire and need met.
+Your every whim will be seen to, your ever desire met.
 All we ask is that you perform this single duty.
 Give us an heir.
 Give the kingdom stability.
-Not everything is as. . .cohesive as it may appear to you at first.”
+Not everything in Hallandren is as. . .cohesive as it may appear to you at first.”

 Siri remained slouched down, not looking at Tridees.

 “I see that you understand,” he said.
 “I feel that. . . .” he trailed off, noticing something at about the same time that Siri did.
-A procession approaching.
-Gold and red, and a figure at the front, causing all to shine with vibrant color.
+A procession was approaching.
+It was gold and red, and a figure at the front caused it all to shine with vibrant color.

 The procession turned, walking up the stone walkway toward Siri’s pavilion.
 Tridees frowned, then glanced at her.
 “We will speak further, if it becomes necessary.
 Do your duty, Vessel.
 Or there will be consequences.”